Cristel Gomez Espinoza: Criminal involvement and gang activity

 In 2015, when Gomez was 19, she was arrested along with 2 other people on suspicion of transporting 15 kilos of heroin.
 She was found guilty and originally sentenced to 15 years in prison.
 Her lawyers were able to get a retrial in 2016, and in 2017 she was acquitted of the crime.

 While in prison in 2016, she was introduced by a friend to known drug trafficker Erwin Guido known as "El Gringo."
 The two started dating upon her release in 2017 and it is said this is when her involvement in his larger criminal enterprise began.
 On calls secretly recorded by federal investigators, Gomez can be heard giving orders for attacks on rival cartels and smuggling operations with members of Guido's gang, including members who were in prison at the time.

 Guido was found dead on 16 December 2017, having been thrown on the side of a road in La Sabana, San José.
 He was reportedly stabbed 139 times, the action was recorded by his attackers and uploaded to social media as a warning.
 After Guido's death, the ongoing federal investigation on his drug trafficking activities shifted to Gomez and the other members of his cartel.
 A warrant for Gomez's arrest was issued in November 2018 for trafficking cocaine & guns through Costa Rica for cartels in North America, as well as money laundering.

-It is believed that the death of Tatty Matamoros, in December of 2018, was linked to an attempted hit on Gomez's life by a rival gang.
+It is believed that the death of Tatty Matamoros, in December 2018, was linked to an attempted hit on Gomez's life by a rival gang.
 Matamoros was found dead on the street Vuelta de Jorco de Aserrí in San Jose after she had apparently been thrown out of a moving vehicle.
 Matamoros had a large blue butterfly tattoo on her forearm which resembled one that Gomez has, it is suspected gang members mistakenly kidnapped Matamoros thinking she was the cartel leader.
 Matamoros was 20 year old, and a recent immigrant from Nicaragua.
 She was working as a waitress in San Jose at the time of her murder and she had no record of criminal involvement.